Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 * **My code compiled, what do these warnings mean though?**
     * **Why is my program doing something I didn't expect?**

-These are all great questions a developer should be asking themself.
-Debugging is a tool that doesn't necessary give us the answer... but helps us find it. **De** means to denote removal. **Bug** is just an error, flaw, failure or fault within a program.
+Debugging is using a tool that doesn't necessarily give us the answer... but helps us find it. **De** means to denote removal. **Bug** is just an error, flaw, failure or fault within a program.
 This can be in the compilation process or some incorrect code.

 ## Tools Used